adaptivemedia/laravel-site-lock/README.md

 When added, all routes are locked if the request is on a matching environment.

 ### Gain access via url
-You can now gain access your site by visiting `/force-access`
+You can now gain access your site by visiting the configured url.

 ### Gain access via IP
 You can add allowed IP addresses in the `allowed-ips` config variable.
 You can either use a comma separated string: